Adaptive Submodular Influence Maximization with Myopic Feedback: Theoretical Guarantees for the Myopic Adaptive Greedy Strategy

 We are now ready to formally state our main result that constitutes an approximation guarantee for the proposed strategy.
 Actually, the key point of our proof is to check that the proposed utility function $\tilde{f}_{\CG}$ is adaptive monotone and adaptive submodular w.r.t. $p(\phi)$.
-These properties in conjunction with the result of \citet{Golovin:2011} allow us to complete our proof.
+These properties in conjunction with the result of \citet{Golovin:2011} complete our proof. \begin{theorem} The adaptive greedy policy $\pi^{\text{g}}$ obtains at least $(1 - 1/e)$ of the value of the best policy for the adaptive influence maximization problem under the \emph{modified} IC model with myopic feedback and $\tilde{f}$ as utility function.
+In other words, if $\tilde{f}_{avg}(\pi^{\text{g}}) \defn \mathbb{E}_{\Phi} [\tilde{f}_{\mathcal{G}}(E(\pi,\Phi),\Phi)]$, we get that: